websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay.md

 ## Tune Liferay

 Tune Liferay's JVM, connection pools, and more for optimal performance.
 See [Tuning Liferay](./setting-up-liferay/tuning-liferay.md) and [Tuning Your JVM](./setting-up-liferay/tuning-your-jvm.md) for details.

+## Setting Up JNDI

+Learn how to [setup Tomcat's JNDI connection](./setting-up-liferay/setting-up-jndi.md) to access your database.

 ## What's Next